 ADCs at a glance

-An antibody forms the ADC scaffold, and actively binds the target receptor expressed by cancer cells, thereby mediating a targeted effect of the drug molecule.
+An antibody forms the ADC scaffold, actively binding the target receptor, highly expressed by cancer cells, thereby mediating the targeted effect of the drug.

 A drug, in the form of a cytotoxic substance is attached to the targeting antibody, thereby arming the antibody with the ability to kill the cancer cells to which it binds.
 The drug is inactive in circulation, but is activated upon cellular internalization.

 A linker, between the antibody and drug compound, may be utilized to enable particular biological effects, such as improved solubility and stability in circulation, or specific mechanisms for release of the cytotoxic compound in particular intracellular compartments.

 Last, but not least, a target receptor with suitable molecular properties, and a high cancer specificity to normal tissue, is essential to obtain targeted, ADC-mediated drug delivery to cancer cells.

 ADCs are named from the process of attaching, or conjugating, a drug covalently to the targeting antibody.